WHO investigative team visits Wuhan market at heart of first virus outbreak | ExBulletin

 Chinese authorities have relentlessly pushed a positive narrative of heroism and decisive action in their fight against the coronavirus which has spurred an economic recovery and reduced the death toll to 4,636.

-On Saturday, the WHO experts’ itinerary included a propaganda exhibit in Wuhan praising the city’s emergency response to the epidemic’s health authorities and the setting up of the crisis by Chinese leader Xi Jinping.
+On Saturday, the WHO experts’ itinerary included a propaganda exhibit in Wuhan praising the emergency response of the city’s health authorities during the outbreak and the outbreak of the crisis by Chinese leader Xi Jinping.

 China has been criticized at home and abroad for downplaying the initial outbreak and withholding information when it emerged in Wuhan in December 2019.

-Details of the WHO team’s itinerary remained slim as international media were firmly sidelined – the only glimpses of the trip came from largely positive tweets from some members of the expert team .
+Details of the WHO team’s itinerary remained slim, with international media firmly held at bay, the only glimpses of the trip came from largely positive tweets from some members of the expert team.

 China continues to take a firm stand against a recent spike in infections, with 12 officials in northeast Harbin city recently punished for dereliction of duty after a string of cases at a food processing company.